FlexiSpot BS12 Pro review: an ergonomic office chair to battle back and neck pain

 The armrests are impressive.
 They feel much sturdier than on my previous chair.
 While calling them 3D is perhaps overdoing it, they click into three separate positions, from pointing inwards to outwards.
 The soft, pressable material they're made from is a nice touch, too.
 However, it's a slight shame that the armrests can't be adjusted up and down.

-That's also an issue with the lumbar support on the backrest, which is static.
+That's not an issue with the lumbar support on the backrest.
 It's comfortable, and it helps keep my posture upright while sitting.
+Although it can be adjusted up and down, it doesn't offer much support if you sit.
+In fact, the stretched fabric gives you more lumbar support on its own.
 However, I can see why some people might like to slightly recess or extend the lumbar support depending on body shape.
-One worry about the lumbar support is that it is just fabric stretched tightly.
+One worry about the lumbar support is that it's just fabric stretched tightly.
 It feels taught for now, but what could it be like in five years once it's been stretched?
 It's the same potential problem with the seat itself, which again relies on taut material rather than proper cushioning.
 It feels like a hard surface after a while.

 What I liked most was the tilt/lean mechanism, which is smooth and fully adjustable.
 Leaning back to give your back a rest (and a stretch) during extended work periods is rewarding on the FlexiSpot BS12 Pro, whose lumbar and neck supports are positioned so accurately — at least for my body.
 That said, the headrest should be adjustable because it won't be correct for everyone.